use-ink/ink-docs/versioned_docs/version-3.x/macros-attributes/selector.md

 This is necessary since the contract is compiled to a Wasm blob and functions are invoked by invoking the selector, which identifies a method ‒ method names are no longer available in these underlying layers.

-Using this attribute it is possible to speficy a concrete dispatch selector for the flagged entity.
+Using this attribute it is possible to specify a concrete dispatch selector for the flagged entity.
 This allows a contract author to precisely control the selectors of their APIs making it possible to rename their API without breakage.

 A selector must be a `u32` decodable integer.
 For example